-(2) The accelerated vesting value of performance-based restricted stock unit awards includes the annual LTIC awards granted in fiscal 2020, which vested on September 30, 2022, and the annual LTIC awards granted in fiscal 2020 in the table is based on (a) the actual level of achievement of the targeted shareholder value increase as described in footnote 3 to the table above titled "Option Exercises and Stock Vested for Fiscal Year Ended September 30, 2022," and (b) the actual level of achievement of the targeted relative TSR as described in footnote 3 to the table above titled "Option Exercises and Stock Vested for Fiscal Year Ended September 30, 2022."
-The accelerated vesting values of the annual performance-based LTIC awards granted in fiscal years 2021 and 2022 assume 100 percent achievement of the applicable performance targets and the closing stock price on September 30, 2022.
-However, the actual value that would be realized would be based on the actual achievement of such performance targets at the end of the applicable measurement period and the stock price on September 30, 2023, and September 30, 2024, which is unknown at this time.
+(2) The accelerated vesting value of performance-based restricted stock unit awards includes the annual LTIC awards granted in fiscal 2021, which vested on September 30, 2023, and the annual LTIC awards granted in fiscal years 2022 and 2023, which have not vested.
+The accelerated vesting value of the awards granted in fiscal 2021 in the table is based on (a) the actual level of achievement of the targeted shareholder value increase as described in footnote 3 to the table above titled "Option Exercises and Stock Vested for Fiscal Year Ended September 30, 2023," and (b) the actual level of achievement of the targeted relative TSR as described in footnote 3 to the table above titled "Option Exercises and Stock Vested for Fiscal Year Ended September 30, 2023," The accelerated vesting values of the annual performance-based LTIC awards granted in fiscal years 2022 and 2023 assume 100 percent achievement of the applicable performance targets and the closing stock price on September 30, 2023.
+However, the actual value that would be realized would be based on the actual achievement of such performance targets at the end of the applicable measurement period and the stock price on September 30, 2025, which is unknown at this time.

-The accelerated vesting value of time-based RSUs is based on the vesting terms set forth in the applicable award agreements and assumes the closing stock price on September 30, 2022.
+The accelerated vesting value of time-based RSUs is based on the vesting terms set forth in the applicable award agreements and assumes the closing stock price on September 30, 2023.
 However, the actual value that would be realized would be based on the circumstances of the termination and the stock price on the termination date, which is unknown at this time.

-Ms. Ryan qualified for accelerated vesting in the retirement context due to her age at September 30, 2022.
-Mr. Raver and Ms. Cerniglia also qualified for accelerated vesting at the end of their employment, consistent with their award agreements.
+Ms. Ryan and Mr. Bartel qualified for accelerated vesting in the retirement context due to their ages at September 30, 2023.
 None of our other Named Executive Officers qualifies for the same as of such date; however, in the event of a qualifying retirement in the future, these executives would be entitled to accelerated vesting value.